Privacy Policy

 Data retention

 In line with BACP guidance and insurance requirements, I retain client records for 7 years after the end of our work together.
-After this time, your data will be securely destroyed.
+After this time, your data will be securely deleted.
 If you wish to have your records deleted sooner, please make a written request.
 I will consider your request in line with legal and ethical obligations.

 Clinical will